Thoracic Aortic Aneurysms

 Doctors may do surgery to insert a tube (graft) into your aorta to repair the aneurysm.
 Two types of surgery are possible.
 Doctors may cut open your chest to insert the graft.
 Or they may be able to put the graft in your aorta by going through an artery in your upper leg.
 Which surgery you have depends on your age, health, and where your aneurysm is in your aorta.

 If your aneurysm bursts or is about to burst, emergency surgery to fix it may save your life.
-Without surgery, you'll die.
+Without surgery, a thoracic aortic aneurysm is fatal.

 quizzes_lightbulb_red